-Page • Overview .
+• Overview.
 The overview section provides a summary of Viacom and our reportable business segments and the principal factors affecting our results of operations.
-37 • Results of Operations.
-The results of operations section provides an analysis of our results on a consolidated basis and our reportable operating segment results for the years ended September 30, 2011 and 2010, the nine months ended September 30, 2010 and 2009, and the years ended December 31, 2009 and 2008.
+38 • Results of Operations.
+The results of operations section provides an analysis of our results on a consolidated basis and our reportable operating segment results for each of the years ended September 30, 2012, 2011 and 2010 and the nine months ended September 30, 2010 and 2009.
 In addition, we provide a discussion of items affecting the comparability of our financial statements.
-40 • Liquidity and Capital Resources.
-The liquidity and capital resources section provides a discussion of our cash flows for the years ended September 30, 2011 and 2010, the nine months ended September 30, 2010 and 2009, and the years ended December 31, 2009 and 2008 and of our outstanding debt, commitments and contingencies existing as of September 30, 2011.
+41 • Liquidity and Capital Resources .
+The liquidity and capital resources section provides a discussion of our cash flows for each of the years ended September 30, 2012, 2011 and 2010 and the nine months ended September 30, 2010 and 2009 and of our outstanding debt, commitments and contingencies existing as of September 30, 2012.
 56 • Market Risk .
 We are principally exposed to market risk related to foreign currency exchange rates and interest rates.
 The market risk section discusses how we manage exposure to these and other market risks.
-63 • Critical Accounting Policies and Estimates.
+64 • Critical Accounting Policies and Estimates .
 The critical accounting policies section provides detail with respect to accounting policies that are considered by management to require significant judgment and use of estimates and that could have a significant impact on our financial statements.
 64 • Other Matters.
 The other matters section provides a discussion of related party transactions and agreements.
-69
+70